awe2/Foucault-Pendulum/README.md

 co-authored by Marco Palella, marco.palella@comcast.net

 <h1>What is the Foucault Pendulum?</h1>
 The Foucault Pendulum is a favorite of Muesuems and Universities all around the world.
-The experiment, first designed and conducted by Leon Foucault, was demonstrated in the Pantheon of Paris.
-The Experiment is demonstrates the effects of Earth's rotation, and when conducted across multiple latitudes reveals the spherical geometry of the earth.
+The experiment, first designed and conducted by Leon Foucault, was demonstrated in the Pantheon of Paris in 1851.
+The Experiment demonstrates the effects of Earth's rotation, and when conducted across multiple latitudes reveals the spherical geometry of the earth.

 All that is done is hang a large pendulum bulb from a tall ceiling and let the pendulum go with as little tangential velocity as possible, which is often completed by burning a string between the bulb and a bannister.
 The pendulum will then move back and forth; however, if one marks the swaying of the bulb over time it is revealed that the bulb precesses around a circle throughout the course of a day.